 Easter announces, in the voice of the risen Christ, “Your sorrow will turn into joy” (John 16:20) and “no one will take your joy from you” (John 16:22)...Keep Reading

 Christmas is here, the King has come... but what about the Kingdom?
 In the last couple weeks we have celebrated Christmas, the coming of Christ.
-In His coming we recognize as stated in Matthew 10:7 and Luke 10:9 that “The kingdom of heaven has come near.”
-Why then, in Matthew 6:10, does Jesus instruct his disciples to pray that his kingdom come?Follow the link...Keep Reading
+In His coming we recognize as stated in Matthew 10:7 and Luke 10:9 that "The kingdom of heaven has come near."
+Why then, in Matthew 6:10, does Jesus instruct his disciples to pray that his kingdom come?Follow the link below to gl...Keep Reading

 As we have come through the season of Thanksgiving and now head into the Advent, I would like to encourage us to think about our worship.
 Is our love misguided, or are we appropriately directing our worship to God?
 Have you ever wondered why singing worship songs is part of our Sunday morning worship time?
 Is it just an old corporate tradition that has carried on?...Keep Reading

 Over the past few days I have been trying to keep tabs on the story of Brittany Maynard.
 Many are aware that this 29-year-old woman with brain cancer said she would end her life through physician-assisted suicide on November 1.
 Sadly she did....Keep Reading

 Recently, I came across this short video on empathy.
 It served as an excellent reminder of the differences between empathy and sympathy.
 Watching this video convicted me how often my ministry with youth has often been sympathetic instead of empathetic. ...Keep Reading